Skip to main content

 Other updates

-Jo Harcombe updated the board on the work of the task and finish group that is preparing content for patient-facing information and staff training resources for the ISE.
+Jo Harcombe updated the board on the work of the task and finish group that is preparing content for parent-facing information and staff training resources for the ISE.

 This group recently received presentations on research from the Thames Valley study and from parent perspectives which will help inform the development of materials.